benbalter/benbalter.github.com/_posts/2015-06-03-copyright-notices-for-websites-and-open-source-projects.md

 #### When is a digital work "published"

 But when it comes to digital works, the idea of publication isn't quite the same.
-When is an open source project (or a website, as that's the most common means of publishing an open source project, e.g., via GitHub's web interface) "published"?
+When is an open source project (or a website, as that's the most common means of publishing an open source project, for example, via GitHub's web interface) "published"?

 In this case, of a site like [choosealicense.com](http://choosealicense.com), to take a simple example, the site was "published" when the site launched in 2013.
 But unlike books, that are published yearly, in set editions, with open source, things are both never finished and constantly changing — the hallmark of a healthy open source project.